-- (a) an authorized custodian referred to in section 56.1(b)(i) may use prescribed health information that is accessible via the Alberta EHR, for any purpose that is authorized by section 27; - (b) an authorized custodian referred to in section 56.1(b)(ii) may use prescribed health information that is accessible via the Alberta EHR, and that is not otherwise in the custody or under the control of that authorized custodian, only for a purpose that is authorized by - (i) section 27(1)(a), (b) or (f), or - (ii) section 27(1)(g), but only to the extent necessary for obtaining or processing payment for health services. - (2) For greater certainty, the use pursuant to subsection (1) of prescribed health information that is accessible via the Alberta EHR does not constitute collection of that information under this Act. - (3) For greater certainty, the use pursuant to subsection (1) of prescribed health information that is accessible via the Alberta EHR does not constitute a disclosure of that information by - (a) the regulated health professional or authorized custodian who originally made that information accessible via the Alberta EHR pursuant to section 56.3, - (b) any other authorized custodian, - (c) the information manager of the Alberta EHR, or - (d) any other person.
+- (a) an authorized custodian referred to in section 56.1(b)(i) may use prescribed health information that is accessible via the Alberta EHR, for any purpose that is authorized by section 27; - (b) an authorized custodian referred to in section 56.1(b)(ii) may use prescribed health information that is accessible via the Alberta EHR, and that is not otherwise in the custody or under the control of that authorized custodian, only for a purpose that is authorized by - (i) section 27(1)(a), (b) or (f), or - (ii) section 27(1)(g), but only to the extent necessary for obtaining or processing payment for health services. - (2) For greater certainty, the use pursuant to subsection (1) of prescribed health information that is accessible via the Alberta EHR does not constitute collection of that information under this Act. - (3) For greater certainty, the use pursuant to subsection (1) of prescribed health information that is accessible via the Alberta EHR does not constitute a disclosure of that information by - (a) the regulated health professional or authorized custodian who originally made that information accessible via the Alberta EHR pursuant to section 56.3. - (b) any other authorized custodian, - (c) the information manager of the Alberta EHR, or - (d) any other person.

-[para 29] Section 4 of the Alberta Electronic Health Regulation, AR 118/2010 sets out what "prescribed health information" in section 56.1(c) of the Act includes.
+[para 34] Section 4 of the Alberta Electronic Health Regulation, AR 118/2010 sets out what "prescribed health information" in section 56.1(c) of the Act includes.
 It states:

-- 4 For the purposes of section 56.1(c) of the Act, prescribed health information in respect of an individual includes: - (a) the demographic information that uniquely identifies the individual,
+- 4 For the purposes of section 56.1(c) of the Act, prescribed health information in respect of an individual includes: - (a) the demographic information that uniquely identifies the individual, - (b) information that uniquely identifies health service providers who provide health services to the individual, - (c) information about where health services are performed on and delivered to the individual, - (d) information about key clinical events at the point of care in respect of the individual, - (e) known allergies and intolerances of the individual,